epfl-cs358/2024sp-2d-plotter/README.md

 2. Then, jog the controller so that the the limit switch is released (i.e. move away from the axis.
 3. Repeat steps 1 & 2 if the alarm triggered again when the switch was released.

-## Set-up Homing (Not Working)

-Once the limit switches are set-up, homing can be done (so that the CNC machine resets to initial conditions).

-`$22=1` → Enable homing

-`$23=1` → Set the X-axis and Y-axis homing directions

-`$$` → Verify the configuration

-`$H` → You can then use this command to home the device to the limit switches

-(In case there are alarms, you can use the `$X` command to clear them (after verifying your CNC is not stuck/obstructed by something)

-❗We had troubles to set-up the homing, which could be because of limit switch interference.
-In order to mitigate this, we need wire shielding (from the motors) and noise filtering (resistors and capacitors for the limit switches).
-See following: [https://github.com/winder/Universal-G-Code-Sender/issues/1208#issuecomment-482788731](https://github.com/winder/Universal-G-Code-Sender/issues/1208#issuecomment-482788731)

 ## Creating Gcode from PNG

 Follow instructions from here: [https://youtu.be/d8ZynbxfBDo?feature=shared&t=658](https://youtu.be/d8ZynbxfBDo?feature=shared&t=658)